 All necessary accreditation standards mandated by the Committee on Accreditation for the Exercise Sciences (CoAES) were met by the Exercise Science program in the fall of 2013.
 The exercise science program was subsequently accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in the summer of 2014 and is one of only 5% of programs nationally to have earned this accreditation and acclaim.
+A list of program outcomes can be found here.
 We are the only accredited program in the state of Illinois.

 Few academic programs offer such diverse opportunities for employment and professional development upon graduation as Exercise Science.
 The Exercise Science curriculum prepares graduates with the knowledge and practical experience necessary for employment as strength and conditioning specialists, personal trainers, corporate, community and commercial fitness leaders.
 Typically, students will take 4 academic years to compete all general education and major requirements.
 For the highly motivated we offer the Accelerated Exercise Science Program in which all general education and major requirements can be completed in 3 years.